-- (q) Extension of Time Limit.
-An extension of the time limits set in subsection (p) hereof, as a modification of the approved final development plan, may be approved by Council upon the recommendation of the Planning and Zoning Commission.
-Such approval shall be granted only upon a finding of a valid purpose and necessity for such extension and evidences of reasonable and diligent efforts toward accomplishment of the original development plan within the originally established time limits, and upon finding that such extension is not in conflict with the general health, welfare and safety of the public or development standards of the district.
-No extension of time shall be granted except on application filed with the Zoning Administrator not later than 90 30 days before the expiration of the time limits set in subsection (p) hereof. - (r) Amendment or Alteration of Approved Planned District Development Plans.
+- (r) Amendment or Alteration of Approved Planned District Development Plans.
 Once a final development plan for a planned district has been approved by Council, all subsequent substantial changes to that plan shall only be permitted by resubmission as a new substitute plan and repatriation of the procedures established in these sections.
-"Substantial change" for the purposes of this section shall mean any modification of an approved planned district development plan, as determined by the Zoning Administrator, that results in: - Any increase in the number, or change in the type and/or mix of residences, and/or nonresidential building area or land use; - (2) Decrease in the approved minimum lot size, number of parking spaces to be provided, and/or trash storage areas; - (3) Change in the approved location of land uses, land use subareas or sub-elements, streets, public or private parklands and other public facilities, and/or natural environmental preserves or scenic easements by more than 30 feet; - (4) Reduction in area of public and/or private parklands or other public facilities and/or natural environmental preserves or scenic easements; - (5) Alteration of the basic geometry and/or operational characteristics of any element of the approved street pattern, parking facilities, service access, trash storage facilities, and/or system of pedestrian and/or equestrian paths that results in a change in operating characteristics or character; - (6) Any circumstance below the minimum requirements established in this Zoning Ordinance or as required in the approval of a conditionally permitted use in a planned district. - (s) Subsequent Zoning Amendments Initiated by Other Than Planned District Processes.
-No zoning amendment passed during the time period granted for the initiation and completion of an approved final development plan shall in any way affect the terms under which the approval of the planned district development was granted. - (t) Plat Required. - (1) In a Planned District, no use shall be established or changed and no structure shall be constructed or altered until any required subdivision plat has been prepared and recorded in accordance with the Development Regulations. - (2) In the event that any public service facilities not to be otherwise guaranteed by a public utility have not been constructed prior to the recording of the plat, the owner of the project shall post a performance bond, or other such alternative form of surety as approved by the City Law Director, in favor of the appropriate public officers in a satisfactory amount assuring the expeditious completion of said facilities within one year after the recording of said plat.
+"Substantial change" for the purposes of this section shall mean any modification of an approved planned district development plan, as determined by the Zoning Administrator, that results in: - Any increase in the number, or change in the type and/or mix of residences, and/or nonresidential building area or land use; - Decrease in the approved minimum lot size, number of parking spaces to be provided, and/or trash storage areas; - (3) Change in the approved location of land uses, land use subareas or sub-elements, streets, public or private parklands and other public facilities, and/or natural environmental preserves or scenic easements by more than 30 feet; - (4) Reduction in area of public and/or private parklands or other public facilities and/or natural environmental preserves or scenic easements; - (5) Alteration of the basic geometry and/or operational characteristics of any element of the approved street pattern, parking facilities, service access, trash storage facilities, and/or system of pedestrian and/or equestrian paths that results in a change in operating characteristics or character; - (6) Any circumstance below the minimum requirements established in this Zoning Ordinance or as required in the approval of a conditionally permitted use in a planned district. - (s) Subsequent Zoning Amendments Initiated by Other Than Planned District Processes.
+No zoning amendment passed during the time period granted for the initiation and completion of an approved final development plan shall in any way affect the terms under which the approval of the planned district development was granted. - (t) Plat Required. - (1) In a Planned District, no use shall be established or changed and no structure shall be constructed or altered until the required(if required) subdivision plat has been prepared and recorded in accordance with the Development Regulations. - (2) In the event that any public service facilities not to be otherwise guaranteed by a public utility have not been constructed prior to the recording of the plat, the owner of the project shall post a performance bond, or other such surety as approved by the City Law Director, in favor of the appropriate public officers in a satisfactory amount assuring the expeditious completion of said facilities within one year after the recording of said plat.
 In no event, however, shall any zoning certificate be issued for any building or use until such time as the facilities for the phase in which the building or use is located are completed. - (u) Administrative Review.
 All plats, construction drawings, restrictive covenants and other necessary documents shall be submitted to the Zoning Administrator, to the Planning and Zoning Commission, and to the Council or to their designated technical advisors upon request for administrative review to assure substantial compliance with the final approved development plan.